Piano Quintet (Brahms): Fourth movement

 The last movement "begins slowly and gropingly," with "the most melancholy moments in the entire work."
 An introduction begins this movement, which is harmonically reminiscent of Beethoven's late string quartets.
-After a cadence on the dominant C, the cello introduces the first theme of the sonata-allegro, which owes its simplicity to Brahms's interest in Hungarian folk music.
+After a cadence on the dominant C, the cello introduces the first theme of the sonata-allegro, which owes its simplicity to Brahms's interest in Hungarian folk music and also resembles the opening of the finale of Schubert's "Grand Duo" for piano four-hands.
 A vociferous, stormy bridge connects the first theme to the second theme, which is in the minor-mode dominant key (C).
 The expositional closing theme, a jerky version of the first theme, leads into the recapitulation, which involves a developmental episode that emphasises the parallel major.
 The end of the recapitulation leads into a grave, quiet section in the initial tempo of the introduction, but it is arguably a simple reworking of the expositional closing theme (albeit in F minor).
 This short section modulates to C♯ minor, which, if it pertains to D♭ major of the first movement (as it is the parallel minor), may symbolize the musical odyssey of the entire piece.
 The tempo is presto for this greatly extended coda in F minor, which develops a new theme as well as the second theme of the sonata allegro section, and ultimately culminates in an unrelenting outburst of fiery passion, providing an intense conclusion for the entire piece.

 Arrangements

 Composer Robin Holloway arranged the Brahms Piano Quintet for full orchestra in 2008.
 A live 2014 performance can be heard on the NPK Radio website.
+A cd recording was made in 2023 by Paul Mann conducting the BBC Symphony Orchestra on the Toccata Classics label.
+The arrangement was called Symphony in F, Op.
+34.

 Composer Nick Norton has also arranged the piece for piano and orchestra.